 You’re having a baby: mixed reactions in early pregnancy

-For some men, the news that their partner is pregnant can bring about a mix of feelings – some positive, some not so positive.
-You could feel panic, shock or numbness at first.
+For some men, the news that you’re going to be a dad can bring about a mix of feelings – some positive, some not so positive.
+You could feel panic, anxiety, shock or numbness at first.

-It’s not wrong to feel this way – there might be reasons for these reactions, or you might just need time to adjust.
-Most men get into it eventually, but it might not feel real until your baby is born – when you can actually get involved and start being a dad.
+It isn’t wrong to feel this way – there might be reasons for these reactions, or you might just need time to adjust.
+Most men get into it eventually, but it might not feel real until your baby is born.
+This is when you can actually get involved and start being a dad.

 ‘Left out’ at pregnancy appointments

 Some of your experiences with pregnancy services might not be what you expect.

 Although services are getting better at including men in antenatal care, sometimes the system forgets that men are interested and want to be part of things.
 It’s easy to feel invisible if a health professional talks as if your partner is the only one expecting a baby.